|For a Listing of Upcoming Board Meetings see page 6 of the table of contents|

 CLOSED SESSION -

-Conference with the Superintendent, Assistant Superintendents, District Counsel and/or Negotiations Team regarding 2000-01 negotiations with the Santa Monica-Malibu Teachers Association (SMMCTA), the Service Employees International Union (SEIU), Local 660, and non-represented employees, pursuant to Section 54957.6 of the Brown Act
+Conference with the Superintendent and Assistant Superintendent regarding 2000-01 negotiations with the Santa Monica-Malibu Teachers Association (SMMCTA) regarding Child Development Services and with Non-Represented Employees, pursuant to Section 54957.6 of the Brown Act

 III BOARD OF EDUCATION - COMMENDATIONS/RECOGNITIONS

 Recognition of Retiring Board Members:

 November 2, 2000

 V CONSENT AGENDA